awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.
 Admin Search =
 1. In your Admin, go to menu Plugins > Add.
 1. Search for `Stripe Checkout`.
-1. Find the plugin that's labeled `Simple Stripe Checkout`.
+1. Find the plugin that's labeled `WP Simple Pay Lite`.
 1. Look for the author name `Phil Derksen` on the plugin.
 1. Click to install.
 1. Activate the plugin.
-1. A new menu item `Simple Stripe Checkout` will appear in the main menu.
+1. A new menu item `WP Simple Pay Lite` will appear in the main menu.

 = 2.
 Download & Upload =
 1. Download the plugin (a zip file) on the right column of this page.